ing-bank/baker/docs/sections/versions/baker-3-release-notes.md

 ```

 #### EventResult
-The fireEventAndResolveOnEvent and fireEventAndResolveWhenCompleted return a EventResult.
+The fireEventAndResolveOnEvent and fireEventAndResolveWhenCompleted return an EventResult.
 This EventResult object contains the SensoryEventStatus, event names and created ingredients.
 The addition of the event names and ingredients can be very useful if you need to make a decision depending on the state.
 In these cases there is no need to inquire on Baker itself anymore.